 MIT Staff Event Organizers: The process of registering campus events is handled through Atlas (MIT certificates required).
-The application opened in July 2014 as part of the new Atlas release and replaced the paper-based system.
+The application replaced the former paper-based system.

-If you are an event planner or if you schedule space, approve alcohol expenditures, assign police details, or review events for compliance with MIT policies and procedures, you may complete these steps online from the digital events application (follow this link and click the blue Register New Event button).
+If you are an event planner or if you schedule space, approve alcohol expenditures, assign police details, or review events for compliance with MIT policies and procedures, you may complete these steps online from the digital events application (choose the blue Register New Event button).

 Whether you are a host or an event planner, you will find within the application a searchable space inventory that includes many campus venues and links to campus offices that provide event support.
 Please keep in mind that not all MIT spaces are accessible within this inventory and that you should schedule all campus venues directly through the designated department that manages the space.

 How do you know whether your event must be registered?

-- you are expecting more than 100 participants
+- you are expecting 100 or more participants

 - more than 20% of participants are not members of the MIT community

 - events are cosponsored with a non-MIT partner